 root Root process holding data to be broadcast.

 Scope: global.
 Type: optional.
 Intent: in.
-Specified as: an integer value $0 \le root \le np - 1$ , default 0 dat On processes other than root, the data to be broadcast.
+Specified as: an integer value $0 \le root \le np - 1$ , default 0 mode Whether the call is started in non-blocking mode and completed later, or is executed synchronously.